mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 Additionally, `defer` should NOT be used when versions of Internet Explorer prior to IE10 must be supported.
 As mentioned previously, there is a bug that can cause old IE to execute deferred scripts in the wrong order.

-## Head or Body: Where to put your code
+## Head or Body: Where the hell do I put my code?

 It has long been a point of contention surrounding where to put script tags.
 Long ago, the de facto recommendation was to put the tags in the `<head>`.
 Today, the common recommendation is to put script tags at the end of the `<body>`.
 With the advent of HTML5 and modern JavaScript patterns, however, the "best" option is more complex.